-- The strongest link is apparent when the Subject is actively participating in those activities: - "Bob Smith has filed an I-485, and was arrested for trying to plant a bomb at the United Nations." - Here, you can draw a single, direct line between the Subject and the national security activity.
+• The strongest link is apparent when the Subject is actively participating in those activities:

+• Here, you can draw a single, direct line between the Subject and the national security activity.

+Fraud Detection and National Security Directorate You have the Public's trust and respect.
+Use them wisely.